Södra Bankohuset: Hårleman

 Following the endless wars and the death of King Charles XII (1682–1718) came the so-called Age of Liberty (1718–1772), a period of recovery during which discussions to extend the bank further east appeared increasingly feasible.
 In 1730 the bank finally appointed the task to the court intendant Carl Hårleman, at this time busy working on the construction of the Stockholm Palace.
 While the plans were being further worked out 1732-1737, the choice of architect was also being questioned, some arguing Hårleman was to busy for the project and promoting Adelcrantz or Carlberg instead, apprehensions which would however prove unjustified.

 As the warehouse was pulled down and the piling started in 1734, the entire eastward extension of the building site, and thus the present extension of the building was settled at 92 ells (approx. 54,5 metres).
 Exactly where the work of Tessin the Younger ended have been disputed, but as Hårleman paid close attention to the original intentions of both his predecessors, the design is unison throughout the entire building.
 For the eastern façade however, Hårleman chose a more elaborated Italian Renaissance scheme, using alternatingly arched and triangular window lintels for the piano nobile, and channelled rustication up to the first mezzanine.

 The Rococo interior from this period is well preserved, especially the corridors and stairwells with their limestone floors, forged railings, and sheet metal doors, adding an automatic door closer in the attic leading to what used to be the privy.
 Rococo doors and other details, especially in the lavish session room, are both much elaborated and well preserved.

 Adelcrantz

 The stairwell by Tessin the Younger was rebuilt during the 1780s after a design by Carl Fredrik Adelcrantz (1716–1796), the plans resulting from the project being the oldest preserved.
 At the same time additional basement walls were added, probably to adapt to the weight from the printing presses.

-During the 19th and 20th centuries, minor details have been added to the historical setting, including neoclassical and empiricism interior fittings.
+During the 19th and 20th centuries, minor details have been added to the historical setting, including neoclassical and Empire style interior fittings.
 The bank was relocated to Helgeandsholmen in 1905, and other state institutions have been accommodated in the building since.
 During the 1920s the foundation was reinforced.
 Since 1935 the building have been classified as a historical monument of national interest, and further archaeological investigations, lately in 2003, are hopefully going to unveil more details about the buildings history.